Jeevan986/FitGurus/README.md

 ## Overview
 ### Description
-The FitGuru app is an all that displays Guru's workout plan and diet plan for a set price set by the Guru's for the consumers using the app.
+This app allows fitness gurus to post workout and diet plans that users can purchase for a price set by the gurus.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Heatlh and fitness**
 - **Mobile: IOS**
-- **Story: **
+- **Story: A platform for fitness gurus to create and share their wokout plans and diet plans for prices set by themselves.
+Users of the app will be able to view all the different types of plan and purchase whatever best aligns with their goals.**
-- **Market: **
+- **Market: People looking for vaious workout and diet plans to help them achieve their fitness goals.**
-- **Habit: Constant flow of new plans will drive consumers to constantly come back**
+- **Habit: Users can use this app everyday to consistently follow their choice of workout and diet plan, and as their fitness goals change they can purchase new plans.**
 - **Scope: Health enthusiast (18+)**

 ## Product Spec